 - The energy of the photon itself may be a factor.
 All other conditions held constant, a super high energy photon might redshift at a different rate than a low energy photon.

 - The energy and energy gradient of the spacetime aether may be a factor.
 We already know about gravitational redshift when a photon climbs out of a gravity well.
-All forms of redshift are caused by the same mechanism of a photon traveling through spacetime aether.

 Is there anything else?
 The bottom line here is that we need to sleuth out the redshift formula from first principles and experimental observation.